 Don’t forget your Underware

 First, a big thank you to all who read and commented on On Choosing Type.
 I’m in search of contributing authors who can write case studies on type choice for, say, a redesign.
-For example, Creative Review magazine recently redesigned and chose to use Farnham throughout; an article on why a certain type was chosen and how it compliments other elements—that’s the kind of thing I’m after.
-If you’re interested, then simply send me mail.
+For example, Creative Review magazine recently redesigned and chose to use Farnham throughout; an article on why a certain type was chosen and how it compliments other elements – that’s the kind of thing I’m after.
+If you’re interested, then simply email me at johno@ this domain.

 Let’s begin our Sunday Type with Smoothing Out the Creases with Web Fonts, from Jon Tan.
 I mentioned the importance of checking your type across different systems, and Jon’s article considers the rendering of fonts in OSX and Windows.
 Great article.